 These Regulations supercede and replace any and all prior Regulations of the IYNT released by the GC of the IYNT and other Bodies in the past.
-By releasing these Regulations, the GC abrogates in particular the Regulations of the IYNT 2014 released in 2014.
+By releasing these Regulations, the GC abrogates in particular the Regulations of the IYNT adopted and released on February 25, 2015.
 The Regulations are developed by Evgeny Yunosov.
 Contributions are made by Ilya Martchenko.